What are globulins?

 A globulin blood test is rarely requested in isolation.
 Instead, it usually forms part of a liver function test, along with other markers like ALT, ALP, GGT, and bilirubin.

-What causes a raised globulin result?
+What causes raised globulin levels?

 As globulins are involved in many different processes and systems in the body, an abnormal result is often non-specific.
 Therefore, your healthcare provider will interpret your result in context of other test results and any symptoms you may have.